Updated 5 June 2017

 How a typical fuel cell works.
 Pic: courtesy of Michegan Molecular Institute, USA.

-Hydrogen is fed to the anode and oxygen (from the air) is fed to the cathode.
-The hydrogen is split into positively charged protons, and negatively charged electrons via a platinum catalyst.
-The protons are able to flow to the cathode via an external circuit, thus producing usable electrical energy.
+Hydrogen is fed to the anode.
+Oxygen (from the air) is fed to the cathode.
+The hydrogen splits into positively charged protons, and negatively charged electrons via a platinum catalyst.
+The protons are able to flow to the cathode via an external circuit.
+This thus produces usable electrical energy.
 The re-united protons and electrons combine with oxygen at the cathode.

 Fuel cells in caravans is covered in Solar That Really Works! (for cabins and RVs).
 For RV electrics, see Caravan & Motorhome Electrics.
 See also Caravan & Motorhome Book, and the Camper Trailer Book.
 Solar Success is for homes and properties.

 The cost of these books is furthermore repaid multiple times.
 For example – by getting the system right first time.
 The author (Bio) has both engineering and writing/publishing backgrounds.
 The books are technically competent, and in plain English.